Retrofitterdk/gopublish-projects/readme.txt

-=== Custom Content Portfolio ===
+=== Go:Publish Projects ===

 Contributors: greenshady
 Donate link: https://themehybrid.com/donate
 Tags: portfolio, projects
-Requires at least: 4.7
+Requires at least: 5.8
-Tested up to: 4.8.2
+Tested up to: 6.8
-Requires PHP: 5.2
+Requires PHP: 7.4
-Stable tag: 2.1.0
+Stable tag: 4.0.0
 License: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

 A complete portfolio solution for creative people.

 == Description ==

-Custom Content Portfolio is a portfolio management plugin for creative people such as artists, photographers, and Web designers to showcase their work.
-Just like what bbPress is doing for forums and BuddyPress is doing for social networks, Custom Content Portfolio is doing for portfolios.
+Go:Publish Projects is a fork of Justin Tadlock's [Custom Content Portfolio](https://themehybrid.com/plugins/custom-content-portfolio), modernized for the block editor and block themes.
+It's a portfolio management plugin for creative people such as artists, photographers, and Web designers to showcase their work.
+Just like what bbPress is doing for forums and BuddyPress is doing for social networks, this plugin is doing for portfolios.

 This plugin was created because of the rising need from users who are downloading WordPress themes with portfolio management built in (not a good idea for content portability).
 I wanted users to be able to switch themes without losing their content.
 This will also allow any theme developer to build a theme on top of this plugin.